ttouming/gomuku/README.md

 # Gomuku
 ## Description

 This is a gomuku console app using c#.
 It provides some basic functions such as CLI interfacem, gomuku game, PvP, PvC, undo, redo, game saving, game loading, and online help link.
 I also used obejct oriented programming pattern in this project.
-Firstly, i used Template pattern which is uisg abstract class BoardGame.
+Firstly, i used Template pattern which is using abstract class BoardGame.
 It is possible to generate other type of boardgame without straing from scratch.
 Secondly, i used Factory pattern which can generate specific type of player such as human player and computer player in run time.

 ## User Guide